nmshd/documentation/_includes/scenarios/integrate/process-received-enmeshed-onboarding-package-and-create-relationship.md

           "request": {
             //RelationshipChangeRequest
             "createdBy": "<Address of Requestor Connector>",
-            "createdByDevice": "<ID of Device used for creating Relationship>", "createdAt": "<creation date of Relationship>",
+            "createdByDevice": "<ID of Device used for creating RelationshipChangeRequest>", "createdAt": "<creation date of RelationshipChangeRequest>",
             "content": {
               //RelationshipCreationChangeRequestContent
               "@type": "RelationshipCreationChangeRequestContent",